2021 Prada Cup: Round Robin

 The triple round-robin series was held on the 15th till the 23rd of January.
 The UK was undefeated and therefore qualified directly for the final.
-America lost twice to each of the other competitors, and then in their fourth race the American team capsized and caused significant damage to the boat — forcing their withdrawal from the remaining races in the round-robin while they undertook repairs.
-Italy, having lost all their races against UK but won all the races against the USA, came second.
-This forced the USA and Italy to the semif-final knockout series, and the right to challenge the UK again in the final.
+America lost twice to each of the other competitors, and then in their fourth race the American team capsized and caused significant damage to the boat – forcing their withdrawal from the remaining races in the round-robin while they undertook repairs.
+Italy, having lost all their races against UK but won all the races against the US, came second.
+This forced the US and Italy to the semif-final knockout series, and the right to challenge the UK again in the final.